 - 1 lime, juice

 - 1 handful cilantro, chopped

 - 1 pinch hot pepper flakes, to taste

 - 1-2 cups slaw mix or shredded cabbage

-- 4 tbsp pickle juice or vinegar with chopped dill
+- 3-4 tablespoons pickle juice, fresh lemon juice or vinegar

 - 1 handful cilantro chopped

 - salt, to taste

 - 1 cup cherry tomatoes, halves

 - Steam the corn, let it cool then cut the niblets off the cob.
 Or if using frozen corn, defrost it.